OmarIsmailAbdelrahman/MTC-Competiton/README.md

 | **Advantages**      | Simpler, effective for alignment tasks, less computationally intensive | Handles long-range dependencies, better for complex alignments, suitable for real-time applications |
 | **Disadvantages**   | Struggles with long sequences, less effective with context | More complex, computationally intensive |

+#### Spec Augment:
+SpecAugment is a data augmentation technique specifically designed for speech recognition tasks.
+It applies various transformations to the spectrograms of audio signals to make the model more robust and improve its generalization capability.
+Here are the key components of SpecAugment:

+1. **Time Warping**:
+   - Time warping shifts the spectrogram in the time direction.
+This simulates slight variations in speaking speed and timing, making the model more robust to variations in speech patterns.

+2. **Frequency Masking**:
+   - In frequency masking, one or more ranges of frequencies are masked (set to zero) randomly.
+This means certain frequency bands are removed, which forces the model to learn to handle missing frequency information.
+This technique helps the model become more invariant to different acoustic conditions.

+3. **Time Masking**:
+   - Similar to frequency masking, time masking involves masking out one or more time segments of the spectrogram.
+This means certain time intervals are set to zero, encouraging the model to handle parts of the audio being missing or occluded, which can occur in real-world scenarios like overlapping speech or background noise.

+These augmentations are applied randomly and independently during training, which helps create a more diverse training set and prevents overfitting.

 <p align="center">
   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/73082049/2013718c-4a09-49d1-af5e-d3dd6ec0f8bb" alt="Conformer CTC on NeMo"/>
 </p>